fletchjp/MERG-Arduino-Software/EVENTS.md

 ### 12th April 2021

  I raised the avr32/io.h issue with the Arduino Extension.
 I have added the SPI example DigitalPotControl as an example of the error.
+There is activity on the issue.

+ I have started to use subfiles to slim down [README](README.md).

  ### 11th April 2021